lukebfox/base16-colorls/README.md

 [athityakumar/colorls](https://github.com/athityakumar/colorls),
 a prettifier for 'ls' written in ruby.

+If you already themed your terminal with base16, then it is advised not to use this template for your colorls' config file.
+In this case, options set to standard colors such as red, green, blue, etc. will render as the correct colours for your theme automatically.

 To use, you can copy one of the config files in colors/ or use curl:

 ```